AkkarinForest/Haskell-Workshop/intro-1/README.md

 42
 ```

 We had two examples `greet` and `sum` functions that take two arguments each.
 By providing only the first argument we created a new function.
-But `+` is also just function that takes two arguments and adds them up.
+But `+` is also just a function that takes two arguments and adds them up.
 For conventional reasons, we write it between the arguments.
 But we can transform an infix operator to a prefix operator by surrounding it with parentheses.
 In other words, the following are equivalent:

 ```haskell
 Prelude> 40 + 2